-Recently, the 2016 men’s team finished 3rd at the ACC Championships, won the Southeast Regional, and qualified for the NCAA Championships, where they finished T-10th in the country.
+Recently, the 2018 men’s team finished 3rd at the ACC Championships, won the Southeast Regional, and qualified for the NCAA Championships, where they finished T-10th in the country.
 The 2016, 2017, and 2018 women's teams won the ACC & Southeast Regional Championships and have finished in the top 15 at the NCAA Championships each of the respective years.

-The 2015 women's squad finished 2nd in the ACC and 5th at the NCAA Championships.
+Her 2015 team finished 2nd in the ACC and 5th at the NCAA Championships.
 The 5th place finished marked the first top 10 finish for the women's program in over a decade.

-In 2014, the squad set the record for most appearances at the NCAA Championships, making its 28th team appearance.
-The team finished the season 16th as Joanna Thompson earned her second All-America honor in cross country.
+In 2017, the women's team upheld its record for most appearances at the NCAA Championships, making its 33rd team appearance.
+The team finished 8th nationally with 2 All-Americans and won the ACC championship.

-Since joining the staff in fall of 2003, Seaton has helped lead the men's cross country program to five ACC Cross Country titles, six NCAA Southeast Regional crowns, and 11 berths to the NCAA Championships, of which the team has had two top-10 finishes and finished in the top-25 five other times.
+Since joining the staff in fall of 2003, Seaton has helped lead the men's cross country program to five ACC Cross Country titles, nine NCAA Southeast Regional crowns, and 15 berths to the NCAA Championships, of which the team has had two top-10 finishes and finished in the top-25 eight other times.

 Seaton was a 2001 Cross Country All-American for NC State after transferring from Virginia Tech.
 He continued to run post-collegiately, qualifying for the 2008 Olympic Marathon Trials.

-Matt Schick enters his second year as a graduate assistant for the cross country and track and field programs at NC State.
+Matt Schick enters his second year as the Assistant Director of Operations for the cross country and track and field programs at NC State.
 He competed with the NC State cross country and track and field programs from 2010-2014.
-During his time as a student-athlete, he made appearances at the 2013 NCAA Southeast Regional for cross country and competed at the 2013 ACC Cross Country Championships as well as the ACC Indoor and Outdoor Track and Field Championships.
+During his time as a student-athlete, he made appearances at the 2013 NCAA Southeast Regional for cross country and at the 2013 ACC Cross Country Championships as well as the ACC Indoor and Outdoor Track and Field Championships that same year.